Identifying rare genetic diseases and helping to reinvent modern medicine

 Translational genomics led to ideas that enabled development of approved treatments for Duchenne muscular dystrophy and spinal muscular atrophy, another genetic disorder that affects children.

-Dr. Nelson is also a leader of the Undiagnosed Diseases Network at UCLA, which uses comprehensive evaluations, including genome or exome (the protein-coding parts of the genome) sequencing, to identify extremely rare genetic diseases — the kind that may only affect one or two people in the world.
+Dr. Nelson is also a leader of the , which uses comprehensive evaluations, including genome or exome (the protein-coding parts of the genome) sequencing, to identify extremely rare genetic diseases — the kind that may only affect one or two people in the world.

 While identifying an ultra-rare genetic mutation may answer one question, how to approach treating these diseases remains challenging, Dr. Nelson says.